euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForXamarinNative/GettingStarted.md

 ### Integrating Workspace ONE SDK

 1. While integrating **Workspace ONE SDK**, application method count may exceed 64k due to library dependencies.
 Enable Multi-Dex option for the app in Visual Studio.
-2. Add the VMware Workspace ONE SDK package from the NuGet Gallery.
+2. Add the Omnissa Workspace ONE SDK package from the NuGet Gallery.
 3. Add
     1. Xamarin.GooglePlayServices.Base (v71.1610.4)
     2. Xamarin.GooglePlayServices.SafetyNet (v71.1600.4)